 Isotopes are atoms of the same element, with the same number of protons but a different number of neutrons.
 All elements have isotopes, but only some are stable.

 The unstable isotopes decay into other elements to become more stable.
 We call this process radioactive decay.
 When this happens, radiation is given out.
-The ionising radiation that you need to know about are alpha, beta and gamma.
+The types of ionising radiation that you need to know about are alpha, beta, and gamma.

 The atomic number identifies an element.
 For example, if an element has 8 protons, it will always be oxygen.
-However, an element can have different mass numbers.
-Or in other words, it can have different numbers of neutrons.
+However, an element can have different mass numbers, or in other words, different numbers of neutrons.
 For example, oxygen has a mass number of 16, meaning it has 8 neutrons.
-But it can also have a mass number of 18, having 10 neutrons.
+But it can also have a mass number of 18, which means it has 10 neutrons.